 Face it.
 This kind of hobby needs dedicated space.
 And as a bonus, this is your big chance to be totally creative with your decor—after all, a craft room should feel inspirational!
 But as all creatives know, a blank canvas can be terrifying.
 These pretty craft rooms are sure to inspire your next redecorating project.Continue to 2 of 12 below.

 Create an Organizational System

 If you're an ardent crafter, you'll know there's no beating a good organizational system.
 Otherwise, you risk wasting days digging through dark drawers in search of thread or scissors or extra tape for your label maker.
 Camille Styles rigged up this custom storage solution, which features pull-out drawers that can store very tool imaginable.
 Added labels on the front make switching from project to project that much easier.Continue to 3 of 12 below.

 03 of 12

 Consider Adjustable Shelving

 You may love scrapbooking and cross-stitching now, but who's to say what you'll adore in a year's time?
 Maybe you'll pick up crocheting.
 Or perhaps you'll start taking drawing classes.
 Prepare for your inevitable shifts in interests by installing adjustable shelving.
-Most home-improvement stores—and, of course, IKEA—sell easy-to-install adjustable shelving units (like in this craft room from Refined Rooms) that give your craft room the flexibility you need.Continue to 4 of 12 below.
+Most home-improvement stores—and, of course, IKEA—sell easy-to-install adjustable shelving units like the ones in this craft room from Refined Rooms that give your craft room the flexibility you need.Continue to 4 of 12 below.

 04 of 12